mzhang/mzhang/README.md

 ## Features:

-:pancakes: Fullstack experience & mesmerized by ML
+:pancakes: Experienced in fullstack & mesmerized by ML

 :dizzy: Easily fascinated by new projects